 Our planet is home to an incredible diversity of organisms.
-What does the earth's biodiversity look like in the big picture?
+What does Earth’s biodiversity look like in the big picture?

 There are several ways we can answer the question of how much life is on Earth.
-We could, for example, count the number of species, population sizes or the number of individual organisms.
-But these metrics can make it difficult to compare between taxa: small organisms may have a large population but still account for a very small percentage of Earth’s organic matter.
+We could, for example, count the number of species, population sizes, or the number of individual organisms.
+But these metrics can make it difficult to compare between taxa: small organisms may have a large population but still account for a tiny percentage of Earth’s organic matter.

-In the graphic below I summarize the distribution of global biomass by taxonomic kingdom (on the left), with a magnified snapshot of the animal kingdom (on the right).
+In the graphic below, I summarize global biomass distribution by taxonomic kingdom (on the left), with a magnified snapshot of the animal kingdom (on the right).

 What are the stand-out points?

-- whilst our perceptions are often focused on the animal kingdom, it accounts for only 0.4%;
+- While our perceptions are often focused on the animal kingdom, it accounts for only 0.4%;

-- humans account for just 0.01% of biomass, so we’d need about 70 trillion of us to match Earth’s collective biomass.3
+- Humans account for just 0.01% of the biomass, so we’d need about 70 trillion of us to match Earth’s collective biomass.3

-Humans comprise a very small share of life on Earth — 0.01% of the total, and 2.5% of animal biomass [animal biomass is shown in the right-hand box on the visualization above].
+Humans comprise a tiny share of life on Earth — 0.01% of the total and 2.5% of animal biomass (animal biomass is shown in the right-hand box on the visualization above).

 But we are also responsible for the animals we raise.
 Humans alone may seem insignificant, but our hunger for raising livestock means we have played a major role in shifting the balance of animal life: livestock account for 4% of animal biomass.4